Canada

 Canadian healthcare operates under provincial college oversight (College of Physicians and Surgeons in each province, plus parallel colleges for dentistry, optometry, psychology, etc.).
 Content that would be permissible for US providers is often not permissible for Canadian providers under college rules, particularly around testimonials, before-and-after photos, and specific outcome claims.
 I draft content that respects those constraints rather than pretending they don't exist.
 Canadian private healthcare (physio, dental, optometry, mental health) is where most of my clinical SEO work happens; publicly-funded services are mostly not marketing-driven.

 Provincial healthcare regulatory frameworks affect what services can be offered, how they can be advertised, and what outcome claims can be made publicly.
-Ontario's RHPA, BC's HPA, Quebec's Professional Code, and Alberta's HPA each frame things slightly differently.
-For a Canadian healthcare marketing engagement to be genuinely compliant rather than theoretically compliant, content needs to reflect the province where services are delivered, not just generic Canadian templates.
-I work with Canadian healthcare clients on province-specific content and flag questions for their compliance team rather than pretending I'm qualified to answer them myself.
+Ontario's Regulated Health Professions Act (RHPA), British Columbia's Health Professions Act (HPA), Quebec's Professional Code, and Alberta's Health Professions Act each frame things differently.
+For a Canadian healthcare marketing engagement to be genuinely compliant, content needs to reflect the province where services are delivered rather than generic Canadian templates.
+I work with Canadian healthcare clients on province-specific content and flag questions for their compliance team rather than answering them myself.

 Canadian professional services

 Canadian legal SEO operates under provincial law society rules that vary, Ontario, Quebec, BC, and Alberta each have different advertising rules.
-Content that sells aggressively in the US gets pulled from Canadian sites by law society compliance.
+Content style that is acceptable in the US gets pulled from Canadian sites by law society compliance.
 Canadian accounting and financial advisory firms need to reflect CPA Canada standards and provincial securities commission guidance.
 I work within these frameworks and flag compliance questions rather than pretending I'm qualified to decide them.

 Canadian home services and trades